TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 8/1 Samuel 8.14.md

 ---

-And he will take your fields, and your vineyards, and your oliveyards, even the best of them, and give them to his servants.
+He will take your fields, and your vineyards, and your olive groves, even the best of them, and give them to his servants.